ZornLab/Mona/README.md

 ## Getting started

-Opening Mona is a straightforward process:
+Opening Mona is a straightforward process using the code below, which should launch it within your web browser.
+At the moment Mona has been tested for individual use, but hosting it online is also possible.

 ```
 library(Mona)